andywootton/General/README.md

 # General
-This is for information unrelated to a specific product development
+This is for information not related to a specific product development.

-This README.md is written in MarkDown.
+README.md is written in MarkDown.
 It gets everywhere.